zond/dipact/README.md

 # dipact

+## About

-A work-in-progress web client to https://github.com/zond/diplicity.
+A work-in-progress web client for [diplicity](https://github.com/zond/diplicity).

-Try the latest version at https://dipact.appspot.com.
+Try the latest version is deployed at https://dipact.appspot.com.

 ## Develop

+### Community

+We discuss the development via mail at [diplicity-dev](https://groups.google.com/forum/#!forum/diplicity-dev) and via chat at the #development channel on our [Discord server](https://discord.gg/QETtwGR)

+### Technology

 It uses [React](https://reactjs.org/) and [Material-UI](https://material-ui.com/) to render pages.
 It also uses [Babel](https://babeljs.io/) to precompile all `.js` files.